OUR MISSION:

 2015 United Way of Marion County Jack Squires Award for community service

-2016 West Virginia Executive Magazine Sharpshooter Award
+2016 West Virginia Executive magazine Sharpshooter Award

 2017 Named one of West Virginia’s 10 Most Influential People by North Central West Virginia (NCWV) Life Magazine